frankthelen/rools/README.md

 ### Final rules

-For optimization purposes, it might be desired to stop the engine as soon as a specific rule has fired.
+For optimization purposes, it can be useful to stop the engine as soon as a specific rule has fired.
 This can be achieved by settings the respective rules' property `final` to `true`.
 Default, of course, is `false`.